 Any cannabinoid from a plant is a “phytocannabinoid”.
 Your cat’s body produces its own cannabinoids, which are “endocannabinoids”.
 Both phytocannabinoids and endocannabinoids are capable of interacting with the endocannabinoid system (ECS) in the body.
 CBD functions by interacting with the body’s ECS.

 The ECS is a communication and regulatory system that is made up of endocannabinoids and cannabinoid receptors.
-These receptors are located all over the mammalian body and CBD can interact with them to help the ECS properly regulate various functions in the body.
-These functions include sleep, pain, mood, appetite, hormones, and immune responses.
-CBD also boosts your body’s natural levels of cannabinoids (also referred to as endocannabinoids).
+These receptors are located all over the mammalian body and the ECS can is responsible for regulating them.
+Several functions of the ECS include regulating sleep, pain, mood, appetite, hormones, and immune responses.
+CBD, being a cannabinoid, may increase your body’s natural levels of cannabinoids (also referred to as endocannabinoids).

 There are large amounts of cannabinoid receptors present in both systems, most significantly: